Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: A Concrete Situation in the Medical Arena

-To demonstrate potential applicability of the proposed joint model, we describe in this section some concrete situations arising in biomedical, reliability, engineering, and socio-economic settings where the data accrual described in Section \ref{sec: intro} could arise.
+To demonstrate potential applicability of the proposed joint model, we describe a concrete situation in the medical field where the data accrual described in Section \ref{sec: intro} could arise.
+Gout is a form of arthritis characterized by sudden and severe attacks of pain, swelling, redness and tenderness in one or more joints in the toes, ankles, knees, elbows, wrists, and fingers.
+See, for instance, the website in Mayo Clinic about gout {